 End of good things, now, let’s talk about the bad things of this movie:-

-1. Logic of storyline – The biggest letdown in Shankar’s Enthiran and it shows bare chested after the second half of the movie (as if Shankar spent all those years – 10 years – only thinking about the first half, got lost thinking about the second half and decided to fall back to the typical Bollywood kind of story telling).
+1. The logic of storyline – The biggest letdown in Shankar’s Enthiran and it shows bare-chested after the second half of the movie (as if Shankar spent all those years – 10 years – only thinking about the first half, got lost thinking about the second half and decided to fall back to the typical Bollywood kind of storytelling).

 a.
-When Chitti kidnaps Sana and that got the whole of TPD (yeah, the Tamil Police Department) coming after them with all it’s might.
-I was surprised when I noticed that the TPD starts shooting at the car that Chitti and Sana is in.
-Countless of bullet holes on the car (and it is a convertible and is not a bullet proof car) and nothing happens to Sana (forget about Chitti, he may have internal body armor but Sana?).
+When Chitti kidnaps Sana and that got the whole of TPD (yeah, the Tamil Police Department) coming after them with all its might.
+I was surprised when I noticed that the TPD starts shooting at the car that Chitti and Sana are in.
+Countless of bullet holes on the car (and it is a convertible and is not a bulletproof car) and nothing happens to Sana (forget about Chitti, he may have internal body armour but Sana?).

 b.
-When a clone of Chitti hijacks a oil tanker and is running away from TPD, the commander will ask the rest to fall back, stating that it will be dealt by the Coast Guard.
-At that point, I had expected a heavily armored gunship to appear at the scene but once again, Shankar decided to make a fool of himself – a lonely civilian helicopter with a missile launched (hello friend, I don’t see any missile launcher on the helicopter!)
+When a clone of Chitti hijacks an oil tanker and is running away from TPD, the commander will ask the rest to fall back, stating that it will be dealt with by the Coast Guard.
+At that point, I had expected a heavily armoured gunship to appear at the scene but once again, Shankar decided to make a fool of himself – a lonely civilian helicopter with a missile launched (hello friend, I don’t see any missile launcher on the helicopter!)

 2. Unnecessary scenes – instead of giving an intense film and keep us engrossed, Shankar fills up with unnecessary scenes – perhaps he did not know what to do.
 The scene involving the mosquitoes and Chitti 1.0 is one good example.
 Another is where Sana tries to make her boyfriend jealous and distracted by trying to make friend with a drunken villager.